horse-link/horse.link/docs/sdk.md

 ### tokenAddress

-The address of an ERC-20 token
+The address of an ERC-20 token.

 ### tokenOwner

-A wallet address
+A wallet address.

 ### tokenSpender

-The address of a wallet which has an allowance to spend `tokenOwner`'s tokens
+The address of a wallet which has an allowance to spend `tokenOwner`'s tokens.

 ### decimals